MicrosoftDocs/sql-docs/docs/2014/reporting-services/tasks-and-permissions.md

 ms.assetid: d7ff90b5-b976-4270-b9ad-9d7b801d8263
 caps.latest.revision: 39
 author: "markingmyname"
-ms.author: "asaxton"
+ms.author: "maghan"
 manager: "mblythe"
 ---
 # Tasks and Permissions
-  In [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)], *tasks* are actions that a user or administrator can perform.
+  In [!INCLUDE[ssRSnoversion](../includes/ssrsnoversion-md.md)], *tasks* are actions that a user or administrator can perform.
 Tasks are predefined.
 You cannot create custom tasks or modify the ones provided either programmatically or through a tool.
 There are twenty-five tasks in all.
 These tasks comprise the entire set of operations that are available in role-based security.
 Some examples of tasks include "View reports," "Manage reports," and "Manage report server properties."

  Each task consists of a set of permissions, which are also predefined.
 For example, the "Manage folders" task contains permissions to create and delete folders and view and update folder properties.
 Permissions for each task are documented to provide a more exact description of each task.
 It is not possible to interact with permissions directly or to specify them in role assignments.
 Users are granted permissions indirectly through the tasks that are included in role definitions.